tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

    |  a (fish | bull) and the cat ;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Deeply unfolded subproductions
+### Deeply Unfolded Subproductions

-As stated in [@sec:deep-unfolding], deep unfolding leads to a subproduction where everything has been flatted out.
+As stated in [@sec:deep-unfolding], deep unfolding leads to a subproduction where everything has been flattened out.

 Nevertheless, sometimes one may wish to further **unfold** that very subproduction.